Quantum Lower Bounds by Sample-to-Query Lifting: Introduction

 Now that $\mathcal{A}$ uses $Q$ queries to $U_\rho$ and each $U_\rho$ uses $\widetilde O\rbra{Q}$ samples of $\rho$, this approach uses $\widetilde O\rbra{Q^2}$ samples of $\rho$ in total.
 The conclusion follows by noting that $\widetilde O\rbra{Q^2} \geq \mathsf{S}\rbra{\mathcal{P}}$. \end{proof}

-Our lifting theorem implies a Karp reduction from quantum state testing to unitary property testing.
-In contrast, only a reduction in the reverse direction is previously known via the Choi-Jamio{\l}kowski isomorphism \cite{Cho75,Jam72}, e.g., the equality of unitary operators can be reduced to the equality of their Choi states (cf. \cite[Section 5.1.3]{MdW16}).
+\begin{remark} Our lifting theorem implies a Karp reduction from quantum state testing to unitary property testing.
+In contrast, only a reduction in the reverse direction is previously known via the Choi-Jamio{\l}kowski isomorphism \cite{Cho75,Jam72}.
+For example, the equality of unitary operators can be reduced to the equality of their Choi states (cf. \cite[Section 5.1.3]{MdW16}).
+For an $N$-dimensional unitary operator $U$, the Choi state of $U$ is a pure state $\ket{U} = \frac{1}{\sqrt{N}} \sum_{j=0}^{N-1} \sum_{j=0}^{N-1} U_{jk} \ket{j} \ket{k}$, which can be prepared by applying $U \otimes I$ on the maximally entangled state $\frac{1}{\sqrt{N}} \sum_{j=0}^{N-1} \ket{j} \ket{j}$.
+Then, two unitary operators $U$ and $V$ are equal (up to a global phase, say $U = e^{i\theta}V$) if and only if their Choi states $\ket{U}$ and $\ket{V}$ are indistinguishable (which can be simply tested through the SWAP test \cite{BCWdW01}).
+According to the analysis in \cite{MdW16}, whether two unitary operators are equal or $\varepsilon$-far (in the distance $d\rbra{U, V} = \sqrt{1 - \abs{\tr\rbra{U^\dag V}}^2/N^2}$ induced by the normalized Hilbert-Schmidt inner product) can be determined with query complexity $O\rbra{1/\varepsilon^2}$. \end{remark}